 |MOST POPULAR MONTH TO FLY TO IAŞI FROM BUCHAREST OTOPENI INTL AIRPORT||October||327% more users visited||More momondo users searched in flights to Iaşi from Bucharest Otopeni Intl Airport in October than any other month|

-The best deal found on momondo in the last two weeks was a flight to Iaşi from Milan for $28.
-This is 94% cheaper than most flight deals to Iaşi.
+The best deal found on momondo in the last two weeks was a flight to Iaşi from Brussels for $48.
+This is 90% cheaper than most flight deals to Iaşi.
 To find the cheapest price to Iaşi from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Bacău Airport or Suceava Salcea Airport can be an alternative airport used for travel to Iaşi.